-- a.
-Setbacks. - i.
+- i.
 Front Yard Setbacks.
-1. The primary frontage of new buildings and new additions to existing buildings shall be located no less than zero (0) feet and no more than ten (10) feet from the lot line. - ii.
+The primary frontage of new buildings and new additions to existing buildings shall be located no less than zero (0) feet and no more than ten (10) feet from the lot line. - ii.
 Side Yard Setbacks.
-1. Side yard setbacks are not required when the abutting use is an existing business or mixed use.
+Side yard setbacks are not required when the abutting use is an existing business or mixed-use.
 When the abutting use is an existing residential-only use, the minimum side yard setback is ten (10) feet. - iii.
 Rear Yard Setbacks.
-1. The minimum rear yard setback is twelve (12) feet.
-When the abutting use is an existing residential-only use, the minimum rear yard setback is twenty (20) feet. - b.
-Building Height. - i.
+The minimum rear yard setback is twelve (12) feet when the abutting use is an existing business or mixed-use.
+When the abutting use is an existing residential-only use, the minimum rear yard setback is twenty (20) feet.

+b.
+Building Height.

+- i.
 Maximum Height.
-Except as otherwise permitted in this section, no building shall be erected or altered to exceed three (3) stories or forty-five (45) feet in height. - ii.
+No building shall be erected or altered to exceed three (3) stories and forty-five (45) feet in height.

+ii.
 Definitions.

 1. The height of any building shall be measured from the mean grade of the natural ground contiguous to the building at the property's street frontage, as such ground exists at the sidewalk elevation.
 Existing structures may retain their existing heights and number of stories.
-2. The term "story," as used in this Paragraph C(b), shall not include a basement provided that the finished floor height of the ground story shall at no point be more than four (4) feet above the mean grade of the adjacent sidewalk and provided that convenient entry to commercial spaces be provided at the ground floor from the sidewalk.
+2. The term "story," as used in this Paragraph C(b), shall not include a basement provided that the finished floor height of the ground story shall at no point be more than four (4) feet above the mean grade of the adjacent sidewalk and provided that convenient and accessible entry to commercial spaces be provided at the ground floor from the sidewalk.
 A basement may be used for parking, storage, utilities and commercial space, but not for residential units.
-If reasonably necessary and appropriate for good design or to address the existing conditions in historic buildings on site, the Planning Board can modify the requirements in this subparagraph.
+If reasonably necessary and appropriate for good design or to address the existing conditions on site, the Planning Board can modify the requirements in this subparagraph.
 3. Height shall be measured to the midpoint of the slope of a pitched roof, or the parapet of a flat roof, excluding the items specifically defined as allowable projections herein.
-The Planning Board may permit protrusions of up to eight feet above the roofline, such as elevator shaft housings or chimneys, so long as the appearance of the building remains architecturally coherent, visually attractive and appropriate to its setting.
+The Planning Board may permit protrusions of up to eight feet above the roofline, such as elevator shaft housings or chimneys, so long as the appearance of the building remains architecturally coherent, visually attractive, and appropriate to its context.
 The Planning Board may allow a cupola or clock tower up to fifteen feet above the roofline so long as it has been shown to add significant merit to the building's design.

 - c.
 Ground Story Height.
-The minimum ground story height in a new building in Subdistrict A shall be twelve (12) feet clear and the minimum ground story height in a new building elsewhere in the district shall be ten (10) feet clear. - d.
+The minimum ground story height in a new building shall be twelve (12) feet clear for properties with frontage on Adams Street, Granite Avenue, Bryant Avenue, and Bassett Street. - d.
 Open Space.
 All properties must provide a minimum of 10% open space.
 Minimum open space may include hardscape pedestrian plazas, extensions of the sidewalk/public realm, planting of street trees, pocket parks, balconies, roof decks, or off-site improvements to existing open space amenities.